 At any one time, there’s a whole bunch of information being sent between your Windows 10 PC and the endless void of the Internet.
-This is done using a process whereby network-dependent processes seek out free TCP and UDP ‘ports’ through which they communicate with the Internet.
+This is done using a process whereby network-dependent processes seek out TCP and UDP ports, which they use to communicate with the Internet.
 First, your data gets sent to remote ports at the destination or website your processes are trying to connect to, then it gets received at local ports back on your PC.

-That’s why we’ve decided to write this guide that will show you how to get an overview of your ports and see which applications are using which ports.
+That’s why wrote this guide that shows you how to get an overview of your ports and see which applications are using which ports.

 Command Prompt Method

-Probably the simplest way to see which port is used by which process is to use the trusty command prompt.
+The integrated – though not necessarily the simplest – way to check open ports is to use the trusty command prompt.

 Click the Start button, type